PisterLab/micromissiles-unity-plugins/README.md

 To use these plugins with the micromissiles Unity project:

 1. Build the plugins using the instructions above.
+Ensure that you have optimization enabled to reduce the shared library size.
 2. Extract the contents of `bazel-bin/plugins.tar.gz`.
 3. Copy the shared libraries (`.dll`, `.dylib`, or `.so` files) to the appropriate plugins directory in the Unity project.